A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

 where $r=\pm 1$ and $j=1\cdots N_{\text{pf}}$.
-Here, $\rho^{r=\pm}_S$, are the projections of the density matrix into the space with even/odd Fermionic parity and the dissipators $D_O^r[\cdot]$ are defined as $D_O^r[\cdot]=2rO[\cdot]O^\dagger-O^\dagger O[\cdot]-[\cdot]O^\dagger O$. \emph{This is the main result of this article}: when the Fermionic environment of a Gaussian open quantum system has free correlations which are equivalent to (or can be approximated by) Eq.~(\ref{eq:corr_full_pf}), the reduced system dynamics can be equivalently (approximately) computed by solving the master equation in Eq.~(\ref{eq:master_eq_pf}). \\
+Here, $\rho^{r=\pm}_{S+\text{pf}}$, are the projections of the density matrix into the space with even/odd Fermionic parity and the dissipators $D_O^r[\cdot]$ are defined as $D_O^r[\cdot]=2rO[\cdot]O^\dagger-O^\dagger O[\cdot]-[\cdot]O^\dagger O$ (see also \cite{Schwarz}). \emph{This is the main result of this article}: when the Fermionic environment of a Gaussian open quantum system has free correlations which are equivalent to (or can be approximated by) Eq.~(\ref{eq:corr_full_pf}), the reduced system dynamics can be equivalently (approximately) computed by solving the master equation in Eq.~(\ref{eq:master_eq_pf}). \\

-\emph{Case study: Lorentzian spectral density}.-- We now provide an explicit pseudo-fermion model to approximate a Fermionic environment initially in an equilibrium state $\rho^\text{eq}_{E}$ with inverse temperature $\beta$ and chemical potential $\mu$, and where the interaction with the system is characterized by a Lorentzian spectral density $J_L(\omega)={\Gamma W^2}/{[(\omega-\mu)^2+W^2]}$, where the parameters $W$ and $\Gamma$ have dimension of frequency and specify the width and the overall interaction strength, respectively.
-By inserting this expression into Eq.~(\ref{eq:corr_short}) and using the residue theorem, it is possible \cite{Supplemental} to write the following decomposition:
+\emph{Case study: Lorentzian spectral density}.-- We now provide an explicit pseudo-fermion model to approximate a Fermionic environment initially in an equilibrium state $\rho^\text{eq}_{E}$ with inverse temperature $\beta$ and chemical potential $\mu$, and where the interaction with the system is characterized by a Lorentzian spectral density $J_L(\omega)={\Gamma W^2}/{[(\omega-\mu)^2+W^2]}$, where the frequency parameters $W$ and $\Gamma$ specify the width and the overall interaction strength, respectively.
+By inserting this expression into Eq.~(\ref{eq:corr_short}), it is possible \cite{Supplemental} to write the decomposition:

 Here, the ``resonant'' and ``Matsubara'' contributions are defined through